msraselhassan/EmployeeManagement/README.md

 - **Repositories:** Implements the Repository pattern for data access.
 - **Controllers:** API endpoints to handle CRUD operations.

-### Frontend (Angular)

-- **Components:** UI components for displaying and managing data.
-- **Services:** Handles communication with the backend API.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please reach out to [msraselhassan@gmail.com](mailto:msraselhassan@gmail.com).